- What Is

 Stomach flu or gastroenteritis is a general term for a number of inflammatory problems that occur in the gastrointestinal tract.
 Gastroenteritis is a better term because when some individuals use the term "stomach flu," they get the term confused with the flu (influenza) and the viruses that cause the flu.
 Influenza viruses do not cause stomach flu.

-Unfortunately, there are many causes of stomach flu.
-The most common causes are contagious gastroenteritis are
+There are many causes of stomach flu.
+The most common cause is contagious gastroenteritis which can be due to:

-However, there are many other causes of gastroenteritis that are not contagious such as:
+However, many other causes of gastroenteritis that are not contagious include: